pstat197/vignette-linearregression-ts/README.md

 - `sales`: total sales for a product family (fractional values possible)
 - `onpromotion`: number of items promoted at a given date

-Through a time-series approach, we intend to capture shopping behavior patterns (which relate to sales at any given time) and accurately forecast sales for Favorita stores in Ecuador.

 In our practice of applying linear regression to time series data, we construct a simple linear regression model fitted using the Ordinary Least Squares (OLS) method.
 The response variable — daily average sales — is obtained by loading the original dataset and aggregating each individual sale into a single average value for each date.
 To build the model, we treat time as the main explanatory factor, and the independent variable is represented by a time index that increases sequentially across the observation period.
 This setup allows us to capture the overall trend in sales over time and provides a straightforward starting point before incorporating more complex time-series features.

 # Repository Contents
 📂 Repository